 And, wow, check out this article: Why we don’t need women’s ministry.
 Please stop treating women’s ministry like a safe club for the little ladies to play church!

 “…Is womanhood only about wifehood and motherhood?
 What about those among us that are not wives and mothers?
 We’re not all in the same season of life.
 We are – or should be – diverse image bearers of a Divine God.
 We need Jesus.
 We are seeking deep spirituality.
 We are seeking fellow travelers.
 We are hungry for true community, a place to tell our stories and listen to another, to love well.
 But above all, point me to Jesus–not to the sale at the mall.”

 Finally, I recently discovered a blog called “Housewife Theologian.”
 Yes, this blogger is a traditional housewife and mom, but she is trying to take women deeper in the faith.
-I appreciated this post where she reflects on the lack of women learning theology.
 Her blog actually is not a “Christian women’s blog” per se – but just a blog on theology and she happens to be female.
 We need to see more of this from women!